- Search The Registry

 The emperor's estate and palace were nationalized and in August, Selassie was directly accused of covering up famine in the early 1970s, that killed hundreds of thousands of people.
 On September 12, he was formally deposed and arrested and power was given to the Derg, formally renamed the Provisional Military Administrative Council.
 Selassie's kindness to his animals was his downfall; he was overthrown when photos of him feeding his dogs during the 1973 famine were circulated among his outraged troops.

 This group effectively removed Selassie's means of governing, as they had complete military control.
 In July 1974, an opposing government (Derg) demanded a new constitution when it was found to be unsatisfactory to their "Ethiopia First" ideology.
-They proceeded to undermine the emperor's authority, and enjoyed much public support.
-Haile Selassie, the last emperor in the 3,000-year-old Ethiopian monarchy, who ruled for half a century before he was deposed by military coup last September, died on August 28, 1975 in a small apartment in his former palace.
+They proceeded to undermine the emperor's authority and enjoyed much public support.
+Haile Selassie, the last emperor in the 3,000-year-old Ethiopian monarchy, who ruled for half a century before he was deposed by a military coup last September, died on August 28, 1975, in a small apartment in his former palace.
 He was 83 years old.